srv1054/tagger-v2/README.md

 ### Work TODO
+- [ ] - BUILD TESTS!
+Ya, we got none and that's dumb
 - [ ] - Add ability to lock down adds to a specific channel (same as deletes)
 - [ ] - Add ability to open up adds/deletes to anyone (scarey)
 - [ ] - Add ability to lock things down by user GUID